TLeafWolf/C-_Group_Project/README.md

 # C-_Group_Project
 # Ideas + Roles

+Display and allow interaction with Base options without type(currently only pizza type) or size.
+Base options will be Drink, Burger, Fries, Nuggets, and Pizza.

+use arrays for item sizes and pizza types as options after base option is picked and use the price associated with the item and its size.

 ## A working application using at least two classes (25 points).

-One class is for taking orders (Teresa Newman)
+One class is for taking orders

 Class to return/display order information

 ## Implementing a modular approach by using functions (10 points).
-Function to pull items and pricing from order.text for the class to return the order.

 Function to calculate and gets called in the class for order info the total price after the customer completes the order.